mikelynn2/blacklistmonitor/README.md

 $ update-rc.d mysql defaults
 ```

-Over ssh, go into the directory you want to install BlacklistMonitor into and clone the git repo.
-Usually this would be a web server directory like /var/www/html/ - the rest of the commands below assume you're using this dir and the config files do as well.
+Go into the directory you want to install BlacklistMonitor into and clone the git repo.
+Usually this would be a web server directory like /var/www/html/.
+The rest of the commands below assume you're using this dir and the default config files do as well.

 ```
 $ cd /var/www/html/